Hitler spent one third of his time in power at the Berghof on Obersalzberg Mountain,

 The Eagle’s Nest was built as a diplomatic teahouse for Adolf Hitler.

 UPDATE: Due to Covid-19 it is uncertain when the Eagles Nest will be opening this year.
-We are currently taking tentative bookings for May 15th an onwards.
+However, the predicted opening date is May 21st 2021.
+Therefore we are currently taking bookings for May 21st and onwards.

 World History in the Bavarian Alps